tef/clgi/README.md

 }
 ```

-The `@command` decorator doesn't let you use boolean arguments, and only
-allows for one type of positional argument.
-The former is because subcommands
-are better than boolean flags, and the latter is because it makes tab completiona bit of a pain in the arse.

-If you need either of those two things, it should be possible to write a raw
+The `@command` only allows for one type of positional argument, because it makes tab completion a bit of a pain in the arse.
+If you need it, it should be possible to write a raw clgi function.
-clgi function.
 I believe I did, Bob.

+Note: although boolean arguments are supported, subcommands are better imho.

 ### Pager